Kaurin/kaurin.github.io/_posts/2015-12-28-cross-compile-and-setup-znc-ubuntu.markdown

 ## Overview

 * We'll have a "Compile" and "Destination" machines (or virts, depending on your capabilities)
-* Compile box best be discardable VM with a fresh install of Ubuntu 14.04, with more tha 512mb of ram.
-I'm not sure how much more ram, but 512mb won't cut it.
+* Compile box best be discardable VM with a fresh install of Ubuntu 14.04, with more than 1GB of ram.
+I'm not sure how much more ram, but 1GB won't cut it.
 * We won't be creating a package.
 This is an old school compile and .tar copy-install.
 Just a heads up if you don't like this sort of thing
 * Due to point above, compile prefix will be /opt/znc.
-I like a higher-degree of separation in /opt instead of everything jumbled up.
+I like a higher-degree of separation, which is why I use "/opt/znc" instead of just "/opt".
 * After compiling, we'll create a separate user for ZNC and an upstart file to have znc run as a service via non-privileged user.

 ## Compile box